sofasurfa/rick-morty-fan-nextjs/README.md

 - Keep states alive when going back/forward
 - Add useful comments so javascript begineers know what the code is doing
 - Remove some unused code and unrelated comments
+- Make a mobile menu (hamburger icon that opens a side bar)
 - Keep using SSR practices going forward

 ## 💪 Possible future of this peoject